rakutenanalytics/ios-rakutenanalytics/README.md

 @tableofcontents
 @section analytics-module Introduction
-The **analytics** module provides APIs for tracking user activity and automatically send reports to the Rakuten Analytics servers.
+The **analytics** module provides APIs for tracking user activity and automatically sends reports to the Rakuten Analytics servers.

-@attention This module tracks the [IDFA][idfa] by default, to track installation and conversion rates.
-Please see the
- @ref analytics-appstore "AppStore Submission Procedure" section below for more information.
+@attention This module tracks the [IDFA][idfa] by default to track installation and conversion rates.
+See the @ref analytics-appstore "AppStore Submission Procedure" section below for more information.

 @section analytics-installing Installing
-Please refer to [the Ecosystem SDK documentation](https://www.raksdtd.com/ios/) for a detailed step-by-step guide to installing the SDK.
+See the [Ecosystem SDK documentation](https://www.raksdtd.com/ios/) guide for a detailed step-by-step guide on installing the SDK.

-If you would rather use this SDK module as a standalone library, your `Podfile` should contain:
+Alternatively, you can also use this SDK module as a standalone library.
+To use the SDK module as a standalone library, your `Podfile` should contain:

     source 'https://github.com/CocoaPods/Specs.git'
     source 'https://gitpub.rakuten-it.com/scm/eco/core-ios-specs.git'

     pod 'RSDKAnalytics'

-Running `pod install` will install the module and its dependencies.
+Run `pod install` to install the module and its dependencies.

 @section analytics-tutorial Getting started
-@attention This module depends on the [deviceinformation](../deviceinformation-latest) module for retrieving the device's unique identifier, and that module requires keychain access to be properly configured.
-Please refer to @ref device-information-keychain-setup "Setting up the keychain" for the right way to do so.
+@attention This module depends on the [deviceinformation](../deviceinformation-latest) module to retrieve the device's unique identifier.
+The deviceinformation module also requires keychain access for proper configuration.
+See @ref device-information-keychain-setup "Setting up the keychain" for more information.

-@attention Without this, RSDKAnalyticsManager::spoolRecord: will raise a `NSObjectInaccessibleException`.
+@attention Without the deviceinformation module, RSDKAnalyticsManager::spoolRecord: raises a `NSObjectInaccessibleException`.

 @subsection analytics-register Registering a new application
 * [Registration Form](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Introduction+Application+Form) (from `r-intra`)
 * Support email for administrative tasks: dev-rat@mail.rakuten.com

 @subsection analytics-configuration Configuration
-No configuration is required to start recording user activity, but a couple of things can be fine-tuned:
+No configuration is required to start recording user activity, but you can change settings like staging environment options and last known location tracking to best suit your app.

-#### Using the Staging environment
+#### Using the staging environment
-The module can be configured to use staging environment when talking to the backend, by setting RSDKAnalyticsManager::shouldUseStagingEnvironment to `YES`:
+The analytics module can be configured to use the staging environment when talking to the backend by setting RSDKAnalyticsManager::shouldUseStagingEnvironment to `YES`:

     // Swift:
     RSDKAnalyticsManager.shared().shouldUseStagingEnvironment = true